derb12/pybaselines/.github/PULL_REQUEST_TEMPLATE.md

 ### Description
 <!--Describe the pull request in detail, telling why the changes
 are required and/or what problems they fix.
-Link or add the issue number for any exising issues that the pull request solves.
+Link or add the issue number for any existing issues that the pull request solves.

 Note that unsolicited pull requests will most likely be closed.
 Please file an issue first, so that details can be discussed/finalized